takakim/openvpn_backend_support/README.md

 # openvpn_backend_support
-Simple backend server to support changing a local vpn client connection according to servers load.
+Simple backend server that supports changing a local vpn client to a different server, either a specific server or the best server from NordVPN.